Skip to Content

 Exempt Research

-Some human subjects research may be exempt from review by the IRB.
+Some human subjects research may be exempt from IRB review.
 At Ohio State, investigators may not make this determination.
-ERIK responsible research practices staff review applications for exemption to determine whether the proposed research meets the regulatory requirements for exemption.
+ORRP staff review applications for exemption to determine whether the proposed research meets the regulatory requirements for exemption.

 IRB Member Protections

-University employees have qualified immunity to suit for actions taken within the course and scope of employment as long as they are acting in good faith and in a reasonable manner generally.
-For employees who serve on the IRB, such service becomes part of their university duties, so they are covered by such immunity should they be named in a suit.
+• University employees have qualified immunity for actions taken within the course and scope of employment as long as they are acting in good faith and in a reasonable manner.

 Information for IRB Members